Baltimore Ravens vs. Miami Dolphins NFL Week 10 Odds, Plays and Insights for November 11, 2021

 Home and road insights

-- On the road, Baltimore has only one win against the spread and is 2-1 overall.
+- Baltimore is 2-1 overall, with just one win against the spread, away from home.

-- The Ravens are winless ATS (0-1) on the road as 7.5-point favorites or more.
+- The Ravens are winless ATS (0-1) away from home as 7.5-point favorites or more.

-- Baltimore has gone over the total once in three away games this year.
+- Baltimore has hit the over once in three away games this year.

-- The average point total in Ravens away games this season is 48.2 points, 1.7 more than this matchup's over/under (46.5).

 Powered by Data Skrive.